cltl/FrameNet_annotations_on_SoNaR/README.md

 * **Marten Postma** (m.c.postma@vu.nl)

 ## TODO
-* obtain lemma and morphofeat information from original SoNaR corpus
+* obtain pos and morphofeat information from original SoNaR corpus

 ## License
 This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details